Alex313031/Chromium-Dev-Editor/README.md

 # Background
 There are many sucky editors on the chrome web store.
 The best are Text https://chrome.google.com/webstore/detail/text/mmfbcljfglbokpmkimbfghdkjmjhdgbg?hl=en , and Quantuum https://chrome.google.com/webstore/detail/quantum/hmnlklahndgbhdoclhdnoafhafbhmnkm?hl=en (GitHub is here for installation on non Chrome OS platforms. >> https://github.com/DenisDeveloper/Quantum )
 However, there was one above all the rest, developed by the Chromium Devs, for the Chromium Devs.
 The link is still up on ChromiumOS's site >> https://www.chromium.org/chromium-os/developing-apps-on-your-chromium-os-device in the first listing.
 However it is a dead link.
 The github is archived, and is only at version 0.17, while the last version on the web store was 0.23.3550.
 Don't ask me why that is.
 I was able to source the .crx file from CRX4Chrome >> https://www.crx4chrome.com/apps/pnoffddplpippgcfjdhbmhkofpnaalpg/.
+Strangely, after downloading the crx, I tested downloading it from google cdn, and suprisingly it worked.
+What this means is it isn't actually gone from Google's servers (as is the case 99% of the time when an extension is removed), just that the page is missing.
+Probably because it was no longer maintained but known to be trustworthy and not taken down for abuses/violations like most are.
+This is an update to the readme and the file will be reuploaded with the official crx rather than the crx4chrome one.
+See #File Names for change.
 So I downloaded it, extracted it, and tried it.
 It had some errors, and some bugs, but it worked on *ChromiumOS ver.
 90.1*, unlike the 0.17 version.
 I then got to work modifying the source code to update/fix/and "Chromium-ify it"

 # My Changes
 Manifest.json was modified to reflect permissions changes since 2019.
 App version and descriptions were added or modified.
 Then I went to work changing everything I could that said Chrome/ChromeOS into "Chromium/ChromiumOS", except for non-ui things needed for compatability and functionality related to integration and centering around developing Chrome Apps ("Chromium Apps").
 While searching the app-id on google, I also stumbled across a custom logo someone made for the app "EVO Numix Dock Theme Rocket Nexus Dock, icon chrome-pnoffddplpippgcfjdhbmhkofpnaalpg-Default_192x192 png" - I might use that to change the default "chrome colored logo".
 UPDATE: Changed.